Monday, 29 January 2018

 Sarassine recounts the topological transgressions of this body.

 Topology is about the deformation of objects into other objects.
-The topological deformation of the body- e.g. reconstituting it as a chair- is certainly transgressive because it involves murder or the defilement of a corpse.
+The topological deformation of the body- e.g. reconstituting it as a chair- is certainly transgressive because it involves murder & the defilement of a corpse.

 Amputation or other surgical operations are not topological because the whole body is not deformed in a continuous manner.
 The operation is not measure preserving.